MarufZak/study-logs/linux-command-line/README.md

 4. `RES` - actual RAM process is consuming.
 5. `SHR` - portion of RES that is shared with other processes, for example shared libs.
 They are loaded into RAM once and reused.
 6. And others we already know like `S`, `TIME+` (total CPU time consumed since process started),

+Processes can be controlled.
+For example there is `xlogo` command that opens a window, this is example program.
+This program can be interrupted (politely asked to terminate) with `CTRL+C`.
+Many programs can be interrupted this way.

+We can also start the program in the background with `command &`, for example `xlogo &`, or `yes &`.
+Note that `yes &` still runs in the background, but stdout is still connected to the terminal (this can be viewed with `ps` command TTY column).
+It's possible to forward stdout to `/dev/null`.
+Running program in background gives job_spec (basically job id), and PID.

+Another way to run the program in background is `bg %job_spec` command.
+For this we need to obtain job_spec, which can be obtained by stopping the program.
+Stopping the program can be done with `CTRL+Z`, which gives job_spec.

+Stopped process - process is paused, frozen in memory, can be resumed.
+Interrupted process - process told to terminate, cannot be resumed.

+Process can be returned to foreground with `fg %job_spec` command.

+Both `bg` and `fg` can accept no job_spec if there is only 1 job in job table (list of jobs shell tracks for current shell session).

+Jobs can be viewed with `jobs` command.